 A Game of Thrones

 When Edmure hears that Ser Jaime Lannister is massing forces at Casterly Rock, Edmure sends Lords Vance and Piper to guard the mountain pass.
-In response to Ser Gregor Clegane's raids into the Riverlands, Edmure spreads his forces along the border; Lord Walder Frey is late in responding to Edmure's summons.
-Edmure wants to retaliate against the westermen, but Lord Hoster insists the river lords receive permission from King Robert Baratheon first.
+In response to Ser Gregor Clegane's raids into the riverlands, Edmure spreads his forces along the border; Lord Walder Frey is late in responding to Edmure's summons.
+Edmure wants to retaliate against the westermen, but Lord Hoster insists the river lords receive permission from King Robert I Baratheon first.
 The Hand of the King, Lord Eddard Stark, sends a detachment under Lord Beric Dondarrion to apprehend Gregor.

 A Clash of Kings